Music Theatre Major

 The music theatre program at Colorado Christian University is offered through the School of Music, which emphasizes strong performance to prepare you for professional aspirations.
 This program offers students interested in musical theatre an opportunity to develop the unique skill set required for success in this demanding art form.
 You will take courses in voice, stage movement and dance, acting, diction, and more to build a comprehensive foundation in musical theatre performance.

-CCU produces three main stage productions annually through the Music Theatre Workshop ensemble, giving you opportunities to perform in fully staged musicals.
-The program combines vocal training, acting technique, and movement skills essential for musical theatre performers.
+CCU produces three main stage productions annually, giving you opportunities to perform in two musicals and one play each season.
 Whether you plan to pursue professional theatre or simply want to develop your performing arts abilities, the music theatre program provides rigorous training in a Christ-centered environment.

 What can you do with a music theatre degree?